awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. For **Fleet Composition**, choose **Combine purchase options and instances** to launch instances across multiple instance types using both On\-Demand and Spot purchase options\.

-1. For **Instance Types**, choose the optimal instance types \(such as `c5.large`\) that may be launched\.
+1. For **Instance Types**, choose the optimal instance types \(such as `c5.large`\) that can be launched\.
 The order in which you add instance types sets their priority for On\-Demand Instances\.
 The instance type at the top of the list is prioritized the highest when the Auto Scaling group launches your On\-Demand capacity\.
 You must specify at least two instance types\.

 1. For **Instances Distribution**, choose whether to keep or edit the default settings\.
 Clearing the box for **Use the default settings to get started quickly** allows you to edit the default settings\.

 1. If you chose to edit the default settings, provide the following information\.
    + For **Maximum Spot Price**, choose **Use default** to cap your maximum Spot price at the On\-Demand price\.
 Or choose **Set your maximum price** and enter a value to specify the maximum price you are willing to pay per instance per hour for Spot Instances\.
    + For **Spot Allocation Strategy**, choose the number of Spot pools to allocate your Spot Instances across\.
-   + For **Optional On\-Demand Base**, specify the minimum amount of the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
+   + For **Optional On\-Demand Base**, specify the minimum number of instances for the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
    + For **On\-Demand Percentage Above Base**, specify the percentages of On\-Demand Instances and Spot Instances for your additional capacity beyond the optional On\-Demand base amount\.

 1. For **Group size**, enter the initial number of instances for your Auto Scaling group\.